Grey Goose (vodka): Product description

-The wheat used in the creation of Grey Goose vodka is grown in Picardy, France.
+The wheat used in the creation of Grey Goose vodka is grown in the Picardy region of France.
 It is distilled in the Northeast of Paris, then sent to Cognac, France.
 Once received, the distillate is blended with a mix of spring and bottled water.
-Grey Goose uses soft winter wheat, sown in October and harvested in August, which provides it with four additional months of growth in comparison to summer wheat.
+Grey Goose uses "soft winter wheat", sown in October and harvested in August, which provides it with four additional months of growth in comparison to summer wheat.

-Grey Goose distills its vodka from wheat, yet the vodka remains gluten-free.
+Although Grey Goose distills its vodka from wheat, the product is overall gluten-free.
 The distillation process removes the gluten from the final product.

 During the distilling process, Grey Goose uses enzymes to break down carbohydrates into fermentable sugars.
 The fermentation takes place continuously over six cascading tanks, producing a 20-proof beer.
-The wash is then distilled into spirits using a five-step process.
-The water used in the vodka comes from a natural spring 150 meters (500 feet) below the blending facility in Cognac, which is lined with limestone, providing calcium-rich spring water.
-That water is then filtered to remove impurities.
-After the filtration, the vodka is bottled in a plant.
-Grey Goose vodka is bottled with a replaceable cork rather than a screw-top cap.
+The "wash" is then distilled into spirits using a five-step process.
+The water used in the vodka comes from a natural spring 150 meters (500 feet) below the blending facility in Cognac, which is lined with limestone, providing calcium-rich spring water; that water is then filtered to remove impurities.
+After the filtration, the vodka is bottled in-plant.
+Grey Goose vodka is bottled with a replaceable cork rather than a screw cap.